 Over the course of the book, the researchers illustrate how absolute rent levels and rental vacancy rates are associated with regional rates of homelessness.
 Many other common explanations—drug use, mental illness, poverty, or local political context—fail to account for regional variation.

-The Herald has written about 20 stories about the homeless crisis here in greater Hillsboro– you can have a look at them here.
+The Herald has written many stories about the homeless crisis here in greater Hillsboro– you can have a look at them here.
 Here are some crucial steps that I feel will move the needle in Hillsboro and could happen fairly quickly.

 - The next step up is perhaps a Pallet Shelter community where folks could move out of a shelter and into a tiny shed-like home- this has proven highly successful as an affordable and scalable option to help people move into a better situation as they seek help to the next level.
 Read more here.